 “I’m feeling really bloated today” is a thought that most women have expressed more than once.
 On those days where you’re having trouble zipping your jeans, you suddenly feel full after a small meal, or you’re just generally feeling sluggish—bloating might be the culprit.
-While it is usually not a bad thing, if you’re feeling this way consistently for more than a couple weeks then it’s time to see your doctor to figure out if there is more to it than just run of the mill bloating.
+While it is usually not a bad thing, if you’re feeling this way consistently for more than a couple weeks then it’s time to see your doctor to figure out if there is more to it than just run-of-the-mill bloating.
 While there are many simple reasons to explain it, persistent bloating is also one of the symptoms of ovarian cancer.

 People may have a different definition of what it means to be bloated, but it generally describes the sensation that accompanies the GI tract being filled with gas or air.
 Feelings usually include a full, swollen, or tightened abdomen.
 Sometimes it’s just an uncomfortable feeling, but it can also present itself visually with a swollen and hard appearance in the stomach.
 In addition to being uncomfortable, it may come with gas, frequent belching, and a grumbly stomach.

 It’s safe to say that most people experience bloating at some point in their lives.
 There are times when bloating is really nothing to worry about.
 Bloating often presents when you are on your menstrual cycle, when you eat too much, have an intolerance to certain foods, or if you eat a meal too quickly.

-Ovarian cancer is the fifth leading cause of cancer deaths in women, with an estimated more than 22,000 new cases predicted for 2018.
+Ovarian cancer is the fifth leading cause of cancer deaths in women, with an estimated more than 21,000 new cases predicted for 2021.
 Because the symptoms of ovarian cancer can be fairly vague and can be explained by other more common and less concerning health conditions, it is often detected at later stages.
 In addition to persistent bloating, signs of ovarian cancer include: pelvic pressure, the feeling of having to urinate frequently, and having trouble eating or feeling full quickly.

 Since ovarian cancer is difficult to detect, it is crucial that you speak to your doctor whenever you have the symptoms listed above for more than two weeks.
 In addition to closely monitoring your symptoms and reporting any serious changes to your doctor; it’s vital that you keep close tabs on all aspects of your reproductive health.
 You should maintain an annual well women’s exam including regular pap smears, do breast self-exams at home, receive regular mammograms beginning in your early 40s, and keep up a healthy weight and lifestyle.
 All of these factors will help your doctor more closely monitor your health and note any important changes.